 Creating ISO files from your CDs or DVDs is a great way to preserve and use the data on those discs.

 An ISO file is a single, uncompressed file that is an exact digital copy of an entire disc, including its file system and boot information.
 This makes it a perfect archival format.
+A Beginner’s Guide to File Formats and File Extensions

 Physical discs can get scratched, warped, or degraded over time, making the data unreadable.
 By creating an ISO, you have a digital backup that won’t deteriorate.
 This is especially useful for older software, games, or family videos.

-How To Create An ISO From A CD Or DVD
+How to Create an ISO from a CD or DVD

 Windows doesn’t support the creation of ISO image files, so you’ll need to use a third party program.
 For this guide I’ll be using ImgBurn which is free, lightweight and easy to use.